Caldey Access Statement continued .......

 Selling Caldey Island chocolate and fudge

-Access is signposted via a set of stone steps with hand rail, opposite the cottages in the village
+Access to the Abbey Church is signposted via a set of stone steps with hand rail, opposite the cottages in the village

 Alternatively by passing the flight of steps and continuing along an inclined concrete road which curves around in front of St David’s Church.

-Entrance is by two steps up to large wooden door which is manually opened.
+Entrance to the Abbey Church is by two steps up to a large wooden door which is manually opened.

-The balcony is to the right and gained by climbing a stone staircase with a metal hand rail.
+The viewing gallery is accessed by climbing a stone staircase on the right (with a metal hand rail).